 Education

-Highland Community College offers courses in Elementary and Secondary Education designed to help future teachers take the first step toward a meaningful career in education.
+to help future teachers take the first step toward a meaningful career in education.

 Students may earn an Associate in Arts at HCC before transferring to a four-year university to complete a bachelor’s degree and teacher certification.
 Coursework provides a solid foundation in educational theory and practice, preparing students to teach a variety of subjects at the elementary level or specialize in a subject area for grades 9–12.
 Graduates leave ready to continue their studies, pass required exams like the Pre-Professional Skills Test (PPST), and make a lasting impact in the classroom.